Nileshsinghofficial/NsPay/README.md

 ## Getting Started

-Follow these steps to set up and run ZenPay on your local machine:
+Follow these steps to set up and run NsPay on your local machine:

 1. **Clone the Repository:**
    ```bash